raghavjajodia/steamGameRec/README.md

 Two classes of models were developed:
 - Binary Ratings (Recommendations based on whether user bought the game or not)
 - Continuous Ratings (Recommendations based on continuous ratings on the [0,1] scale)

+## Continous Ratings Models
+Pleaes refer to the notebook ContinousRatingSurprise.ipynb for continous model.
+This has been implemented using the surprise library.

 ## Results
 ### Binary Models